 What has happened so far?

-- FACS will soon start work on an outcomes framework that clarifies how data will be used for monitoring provider, program and system performance
+- DCJ will soon start work on an outcomes framework that clarifies how data will be used for monitoring provider, program and system performance

 What will happen next?